department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

 <h3>Request debt relief for some or all of your copay debt</h3>

-You have the right to request a waiver (request for debt relief), write-off (termination of debt), or compromise (negotiation of a lower payment amount) of part or all of your balance.
+If you don't think you can pay your debt even with monthly payments, you have the right to request a waiver (request for debt relief), write-off (termination of debt), or compromise (negotiation of a lower payment amount) of part or all of your balance.
 If we grant part or all of your request, you won't have to pay the amount of the balance we agree to relieve.

 <b>To request debt relief:</b>